Ear Stretching Guide | How To Stretch / Gauge Your Ears

 Will stretching too fast really hurt my ear lobes?

 Simply put, yes!
-Skipping sizes or stretching when your ear aren't healed can cause a lot of problems.
+Skipping sizes or stretching when your ears aren’t healed can cause a lot of problems.
 You can easily tear your ears.
-This can introduce infection, pain and bleeding, as well as hurt the elasticity in your ears.
-When you stretch your ears too quickly, you really aren't stretching your ears, but tearing your skin.
+This can introduce infection, pain, and bleeding, as well as hurt the elasticity in your ears.
+When you stretch your ears too quickly, you're not really stretching your ears, but tearing your skin.

 In reality, ear funk is actually dead skin cells.
-You probably know that, all over your body, dead skin cells fall off as new ones grow.
+You probably know that all over your body dead skin cells fall off as new ones grow.
 This is what is happening with your ears, but the dead skin cells are held in place by your jewelry.
-The dead skin cells are building up and create this awful smelling stuff.
-You can fix it by making sure you wash your ears daily while you're in the shower.
-Wearing organic plugs also helps to reduce the odor, or using a product like Smelly Gelly or Funk Off Ear Stretching Deodorant.
+They build up and create an awful smell.

 Blowouts?!
 How do I fix them?